FeralInteractive/gamemode/README.md

 ---
 ## License

-Copyright © 2017-2024 Feral Interactive
+Copyright © 2017-2025 Feral Interactive and the GameMode contributors

 GameMode is available under the terms of the BSD 3-Clause License (Revised)